SeanOhAileasa/SeanOhAileasa/README.md

 - User quotas: This concept in cloud computing allows you to split up an overall storage space into smaller portions or partitions.
 For example, you could provision storage for an infrastructure and then partition out different capacities for production, staging and management environments as necessary, which is a key consideration when overall storage space is limited.

-- Hypverconverged Infrastructure (HCI): This term applies to the virtualization of different resources in a cloud environment, aiming to consolidate things into one unit.
+- Hyperconverged Infrastructure (HCI): This term applies to the virtualization of different resources in a cloud environment, aiming to consolidate things into one unit.
 This can include virtualized compute, network and storage resources and allows users to modify things as if they were one infrastructure rather than separate resources.

 ``Tiers``